hicham4i/altV-discord-OAuth2-connector/README.md

 * "https://discord.com/api/oauth2/authorize?client_id=**************&redirect_uri=http%3A%2F%2Fresources%2Fdiscord%2Fhtml%2Findex.html&response_type=token&scope=identify"
 * and change client_id
 * copy token from bot tab and past it in config file where key = token
-* create 'whitelise' role in your discord server and 'owner' role
+* create 'whitelist' role in your discord server and 'owner' role
 * start the resource
 * send !set config to the bot
 * and !wl to update the list of the whitelisted players (user clients that have role whitelist)